IanYMY/GCNN/README.md

 # README

-This is the repository for GCNN (link)
+This is the repository for GCNN (https://onlinelibrary.wiley.com/doi/10.1002/jcc.27499)

 ​![Figure](Figure/Figure.jpg)​